 - Once they have processed your data, export it into Promethease and/or Rhonda’s Genetic Tool

-Once you have either report, you can start learning more about your DNA.
+Once you have either report, you can begin learning more about your DNA.

 23andMe vs Ancestry

 There are quite a large number of DNA testing services available.
 However, to keep things simple, the major two are 23andMe & Ancestry.
 23andMe actually offers some health related data within its dashboard, but to really make the most it, you’ll still need to export the data and analyze it via third party tools.

 For the purposes of our nutrigenomics exploration, both 23andMe & Ancestry provide adequate SNP data to analyze in Promethease.

 Rhonda talks more below on how nutrigenomics works:

 Promethease vs Rhonda’s Genetic Tool

 The simplest tool for analyzing your nutrigenomic data is Rhonda’s genetic tool.
 It has been configured to cover all the SNPs that she regularly talks about + more.
 The cost of processing your report is $25, but for Patreon subscribers of $15 or more, it’s included.
 As mentioned above, it is best optimized for analyzing 23andMe reports currently.